BenoitMayeur/project_photographer/README.md

 Project for a fake photographer.

-It's made only in HTML/CCS/Vanilla JS, adapted from a work given for the course of "Creation of static websites" given by M. Evrard from the Institut Saint-Laurent (Certificate in Web-Dev)
+Built in HTML/CCS/Vanilla JS, adapted from a work given for the course of "Creation of static websites" given by M. Evrard from the Institut Saint-Laurent (Certificate in Web-Dev)